xexiu/git_bash_commands/README.md

 ### <a name="jira"></a> Jira Tickets
 > If your branch starts with: PRO-1234, GOL-1234, CUS-1234 or any other word followed by "-" then a number
-> the commit/s made after will have the start name of the branch in
+> the commit made after you start the pull request (git-pullrq "commit message") will have the start name of the branch in
 > order to be more specific when making commints for a ticket that you have in Jira.

 For example: